isabsent/Hackintosh-OpenCore-B360M-DS3h-i5-8400-UHD-630/README.md

 				<data>AQAAAA==</data>
 			</dict>

-After it you can update Big Sur to Monterey by an ordinary way with macOS tools if you want.
+After installing Big Sur you can update it to Monterey by an ordinary way with macOS tools if you want.